Health insurance exclusions

 These are conditions you had before your health insurance policy started.
 Most insurers won’t cover pre-existing conditions.

 Health insurance covers new conditions or injuries that begin after your cover starts.
+It doesn’t cover conditions or symptoms you have after your policy starts, that are related to illnesses or injuries from before you took out the policy.

 When you take out health insurance, your provider will ask you to give a medical history.
 They’ll then let you know what they won’t cover you for.